Oppo

-Guangdong Oppo Mobile Telecommunications Corp., Ltd, doing business as OPPO, is a Chinese consumer electronics manufacturer headquartered in Dongguan, Guangdong.
-Its major product lines include smartphones, smart devices, audio devices, power banks, and other electronic products.
+Oppo (stylized as OPPO or oppo) is a private Chinese consumer electronics manufacturer and technology company headquartered in Shenzhen, Guangdong.

+Founded in 2004, its major product lines include smartphones, smart devices, audio devices, power banks, and other electronic products.

-It is reportedly associated with BBK Electronics, while the company officially denies this.
+The company is one of the largest smartphone manufacturers in the world, with around 9% of the global market share, and 600 million global monthly active users across more than 60 markets.
+The company is also in the top three smartphone brands by sales in 20 regional markets, competing with major smartphone manufacturers, including Samsung, Xiaomi, Vivo, Realme, etc.

+Oppo used to own subsidiary smartphone and electronics brand Realme, but Realme is now a mostly independent operation.

 History

-The brand name "Oppo" was registered in China in 2001 and launched in 2004.
-Since then, the company has expanded to 50 countries.
+The brand name "Oppo" was registered in China in 2001 and launched in 2004 by Tony Chen in Dongguan, China.
+In 2005, they introduced their first device internationally, the Oppo X3 MP3 player.
+Since then, the company has expanded to over 50 countries and become a major player in electronic devices around world.

-In June 2016, OPPO became the largest smartphone manufacturer in China, selling its phones at more than 200,000 retail outlets.
-OPPO was the top smartphone brand in China in 2019 and was ranked No. 5, in market share, worldwide.
+In June 2016, Oppo became the largest smartphone manufacturer in China, selling its phones at more than 200,000 retail outlets.

+In 2018, Oppo Digital announced that they were discontinuing their disc player business in major markets, and focusing on mobile devices.

+In 2019, Oppo was ranked fifth in global smartphone market share.

+In 2024, according to data from International Data Corporation (IDG), Oppo ranked fourth in the global smartphone market, securing 8.8% of the total market share with over 103.1 million shipments in 2023.
+Also in 2024, Oppo ranked sixth globally for granted patents, at 54,000.

 Branding

-The South Korean boy band 2PM prepared a song known as "Follow Your Soul" in a promotional deal with OPPO for launching its brand in Thailand in 2010.
+The South Korean boy band 2PM prepared a song known as "Follow Your Soul" in a promotional deal with Oppo for launching its brand in Thailand in 2010.
 In June 2015, the company signed an agreement with FC Barcelona to become a sponsor of the Spanish football club.

-In 2016, the Philippine Basketball Association tied up with this company as its official smartphone partner, beginning with the 2016 PBA Commissioner's Cup which began on 10 February.
+In 2016, the Philippine Basketball Association made Oppo its official smartphone partner, starting at the 2016 PBA Commissioner's Cup.

-OPPO hires celebrity endorsers in Vietnam.
+Oppo hires celebrity endorsers in Vietnam.
 Sơn Tùng M-TP endorsed three smartphone units: Neo 5, Neo 7, and F1s.
-OPPO made a sponsorship to one of Vietnam's top-rated reality shows, The Face Vietnam.
+Oppo made a sponsorship to one of Vietnam's top-rated reality shows, The Face Vietnam.

-In 2017, OPPO won the bid to sponsor the India national cricket team, which allows their logo to be used on the team's kits from 2017 to 2019.
+In 2017, Oppo won the bid to sponsor the India national cricket team, which allowed their logo to be used on the team's kits from 2017 to 2019.

-In 2019, OPPO became a sponsoring partner of the French Open tennis tournament held in Roland-Garros, Paris.
-The same year, they also became a sponsoring partner of Wimbledon for 5 years as the first official smartphone partner.
+In 2019, Oppo became a sponsoring partner of the French Open tennis tournament held in Roland-Garros, Paris.
+The same year, they also became a sponsoring partner of Wimbledon Championships for 5 years as the first official smartphone partner.

-Starting with the 2019 World Championship, OPPO is the exclusive global smartphone partner for League of Legends esports through 2024, OPPO will have year-round activations centered around the sport’s three annual global tournaments: the Mid-Season Invitational, the All-Star Event, and the World Championship.
+Since the 2019 World Championship, Oppo has been the exclusive global smartphone partner for Riot Games and its League of Legends Esports tournament.

+In March 2024, the company introduced Seventeen's subunit BSS as their brand ambassadors in the Asia-Pacific region, wherein they first marketed the Oppo Reno 11F.